Mindfulness practices for the overwhelm, mental load and exhaustion of modern life.

 About Joanna

-Alongside this, I am passionate about creating spaces where people can come together to practise mindfulness in community.
+I am passionate about creating spaces where people can come together to practise mindfulness in community.
 While mindfulness can be deeply supportive as an individual practice, I believe there is something particularly meaningful about practising alongside others — sharing presence, reflection, and a sense of common humanity.

 As a teacher, I offer warm, grounded, and compassionate spaces for practice.
 I encourage an approach to mindfulness that includes both learning to relate differently to difficulty and cultivating an appreciative, kind relationship with ourselves, others, and daily life.